adya/pack-skse-mod/README.md

       CMAKE_VR_BUILD_PRESET: ''
 ```

-> Note: Build Presets are an opt-in feature, if these presets are not specified then the workflow will perform `cmake --build BINARY_DIR --config Release`.
+> Note: **Build Presets** are an opt-in feature, if these presets are not specified then the workflow will perform `cmake --build $BINARY_DIR --config Release`.
-> If your `CMakePresets.json` provide build presets you can set them via these parameters.
+> If your `CMakePresets.json` provide build presets you can set them via these parameters and the workflow will do `cmake --build --preset $BUILD_PRESET` instead.

 > The workflow checks whether specified **Configuration Presets** are present in `CMakePresets.json` and builds only variants that have existing presets.
+> You might explicitly disable building of any variant by passing blank string to corresponding **Configuration Preset**.

 ---